×

 Click "Convert Now" to start downloading Spotify songs.
 After that, move to "Local Library" and click the folder icon to locate successful Spotify music downloads on your computer with ease.

-Save DRM-free Spotify Downloads Offline Permanently
+Save Spotify Downloads Offline Permanently

 Now, after downloading Spotify songs with TuneFab Spotify Music Converter, you can upload the local MP3 Spotify downloads back to the Spotify app, transfer them to an external hard drive, like a USB drive or an SD card, or just keep them forever on the Google Drive as cloud storage.